Mohamed-khaled0/Mohamed-khaled0/README.md

 <picture> <img align="right" </picture>
 <br>

-- :school: I am a `Student` at Faculty of Computer Science
 - :thinking: I’m currently open for: `An Internship`
 - 🌱 I’m currently learning `Flutter`  and `Native IOS`
 - :technologist: I love using software as a solution for every `Problem`